top of page

 Rachel Hatch

-Rachel takes care of the Social Media and Public Relations side of the museum and anything else that's needed!
+Rachel takes care of the communications and marketing side of the museum and anything else that's needed!
 Born in Utah and raised in New Mexico, Rachel's journey led her to Texas straight out of college, and she has called the Lonestar State her home ever since!
 A former History and English teacher, Rachel has a passion for historical education and loves being creative, making this position her dream job.
 In her spare time, she enjoys traveling and running.
 Rachel's favorite season in Texas is Spring, when she can bask in the beauty of bluebonnets and enjoy the pleasant weather.
-A proud Texas Longhorn (Hook'em) and BYU Cougar (Go Cougs!), she is excited to be on the Bastrop Museum team!
+A proud Texas Longhorn (Hook'em) and BYU Cougar (Go Cougs!), she is excited to be on the Bastrop County Museum & Visitor Center team!